HowToDoInJava

 System.out.println(syncNamesList);

-By default when vector needs to increase capacity to add an element (when existing capacity is filled), it increases the capacity by 100%.
+By default, when a vector needs to increase capacity to add an element (when existing capacity is filled), Vector increases the capacity by 100% during resizing.
 It means vector size grows to double of previous capacity.
-We can overide the default capacity using constructor public Vector(int initialCapacity, int capacityIncrement).
-Here second argument is the amount by which the capacity is increased when the vector overflows.
+We can override the default capacity using the constructor Vector(int initialCapacity, int capacityIncrement).
+Here the second argument is the amount by which the capacity is increased when the vector overflows.

-In ArrayList, by default capacity grows by 50% of existing capacity.
-In arraylist, we can define the initial capacity but not the capacity increment factor.
+The ArrayList, by default, capacity grows by 50% of the existing capacity.
+In the arraylist, we can define the initial capacity but not the capacity increment factor.

-There is one difference on how these colelction handle the iteration while the collection is still modifying by program.
+There is one difference in how these collections handle the iteration while the collection is still modified by the program.

-ArrayList provide iterators, which are fail-fast.
+ArrayList provide fail-fast iterators.
 As soon as we modify the arraylist structure (add or remove elements), the iterator will throw ConcurrentModificationException error.

 Vector provide iterator as well as enumeration.
-Iterators are fail-fast by enumerations are not.
+Iterators are fail-fast but enumerations are not.
 If we modify the vector during iteration over enumeration, it does not fail.

 //Vector